The Power of Perspective

 Little did anyone know, I already had the breast cancer disease in my body when I went for my 6 week checkup.
 If they would have just given me a mammogram anyway as a precaution the cancer would have been caught early – around Stage 0 or Stage 1.

 I carried resentment in my heart for a while after that.
 But God knows exactly what he is doing and he always as a plan.
 (Jeremiah 29:11)

-I decided before I even came back from my vacation that I was going to FIGHT this disease with a POSITIVE attitude.
+I decided I was going to FIGHT this disease with a POSITIVE attitude.
 With an optimistic and confident PERSPECTIVE!

 Yes, I had just been diagnosed with Breast Cancer at the age of 32.
 Yes, my mom was still fighting for her life and going through treatments for breast cancer as well.
 Yes, I had just given birth to a beautiful baby girl who was only 3 months old.
 Yes, I had a husband and a 4 year old child to take care of too.
 Yes, I had just been given some of the worst news a person could possibly hear in their life.
 Yet I chose not to dwell on those things…I chose to change my perspective!

 I started to search for people to talk to who also had been through a major fight in their life.
 Unfortunately I didn’t know of anyone that I could truly talk to.
 I then realized that people often hide their troubles and fight secret battles alone, not telling anyone.
 So there could have been someone that could relate to me in one way or another BUT how would I know since no one ever talks about those hard times.

 I quickly decided that I was not going to hide this battle.
 I was going to share this with the world in case there was someone else who needed to see that they are not alone.
 That they can fight cancer or any other major challenge in their life and WIN!